Your donation will help continue a long history of cinema on the South shore!

 As the only Art House Cinema on the South shore, The Plaza has a cultural, historical and financial impact distinctly different from commercial multiplexes.
 People who come to see a film or take a class also eat and shop locally.
 The Plaza has become a hub for intellectual enrichment and a breeding ground for discourse and cross-pollination of ideas.
 Media arts classes provide creative outlets for children and teens.
 Field trips, media literacy workshops and continuing teacher and leader education classes create a vital synergy between education and the arts.
 The Plaza attracts new residents while enhancing the quality of life for locals.

 The purpose of Plaza initiatives, goals and partnerships are to engage and nurture a diverse audience, people of all ages and backgrounds.
 The Plaza community spans a 20-mile radius.
-Attendance in 2015 was close to 10,800.
-In 2016 the estimated attendance is 15,000+.
+Attendance in 2016 reached 15,000+ with an increase in 2017 by an estimated 10%.

 As a single screen cinema with 68 seats, The Plaza has the capacity to show an average of 95 films annually, showcase eight recurring curated film series and host an average of 45 guest speakers with notable filmmakers and actors such as Isabella Rossellini, Richard Guay and Nancy Savoca, Claire Riley, and James Solomon.
 Its long standing partnership with the local St. Joseph's College spans faculty and experts from several departments.
 Various series highlight environmental, social, humanitarian and current affairs.